Offroadcode/Umbraco-2FA/README.md

 2. In your Umbraco back office, navigate to Developer > Packages and click the "Install Local" icon in the upper right of the page.
 3. Either drag the zip file onto the provided frame or click on the "or click here to choose files" link and select the zip file using your file explorer.
 4. Accept the terms of use and hit "Install Package".
 Hit "Finish" once prompted.
-5. Navigate to the Users, and select an user or user type that you wish to have access to the Umbraco 2FA settings.
-In the "Sections" part of the user profile, make sure that Umbraco2FA is checked, and save.

 ### Setting Up Authentication

-The Umbraco 2FA tab will appear in the content section of the backoffice after installation.
+The Umbraco 2FA tab will appear as a tab in the Content section of the backoffice after installation.

 Each user may enable 2FA for their account by performing the following steps: